With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 retroperitoneal (in the retroperitoneal tissue) hematoma,

-extrapleural hematoma (between the soft tissues of the chest wall and parietal pleura),
+extrapleural hematoma (between soft tissues chest wall and parietal pleura),

 paraurethral hematoma (in paraurethral tissue),